 Deferral policy: NYU Steinhardt does not allow deferrals.
 Applicants who wish to be considered for a future semester must reapply by submitting a new application with all supporting materials, including letters of recommendation, by the application deadline.

 It is the Department of CSD's policy that admitted students cannot switch between modalities.
-Students who wish to switch from one academic program (online to on-campus or vice-versa) must withdraw their applications and re-apply to the other modality.
+Students who wish to switch from one academic modality (online to on-campus or vice-versa) must withdraw their applications and re-apply to the other modality.

 Candidates can only have one active application to NYU Steinhardt during each admission cycle.
 In other words, candidates can either have an on-campus application open or an online application open, but not both.